LinuxForHealth/connect-clients/fabric.js/README.md

 node.js server.js
 ```

-That's it - you're ready to send FHIR Patient transactions to the fabric.js REST API and store them in your blockchain!
+That's it - you're ready to send FHIR data transactions to the fabric.js REST API and store them in your blockchain!